christianandredietrich/iOS-SDK/advanced.md

 **Returns**

-- >0: The number ofbytesactually read
+- >0: The number of bytes actually read
 - 0: Reached the end of the file.
 - -1: An error occurred.